Bone China vs Porcelain: Which Is Best for Your Table?

 Which Is Better for Everyday Use?

-That doesn't mean bone china can't be used daily.
+That does not mean bone china can not be used daily.
 It absolutely can, but it asks for a bit more mindfulness.
 If your household includes kids who help clear the table, or you tend to stack plates high in the dishwasher, porcelain gives you more breathing room.

-If you're exploring options across different price points, I put together a full guide on the best dinnerware sets for elegant entertaining with picks from luxury to budget.
+If you are exploring options across different price points, I put together a full guide on the best dinnerware sets for elegant entertaining with picks from luxury to budget.

 How to Choose for Your Lifestyle

-All the material science in the world doesn't help if you don't think about how you actually live, so here's a quick guide based on what I've seen work (and not work) in real homes.
+All the material science in the world does not help if you do not think about how you actually live, so here is a quick guide based on what I have seen work (and not work) in real homes.

 Skip multiple sets.
 Invest in one quality porcelain set and change the mood with linens, napkin rings, candles, and flowers.